 After you’ve assembled your team, be sure that everyone understands their role and keep them in the loop.
 Next, take the following steps:

-Step 4 Test your model – Run the model through past sales cycle to see how well it performs and fine tune for errors.
+- Test your model – Run the model through past sales cycles to see how well it performs and fine-tune for errors.

 Examine Market Dynamics